“What does the travel package include?” Show AnswerClose

 If you have any special dietary requirements, please advise us as soon as possible so we can adequately prepare to meet your needs.
 Vegetarian and vegan meals are not a problem with prior notice.
 However, certain special dietary and beverage requests may not be available on a consistent basis due to the remote nature of this location and local availability of supplies so advanced planning may be required.

-Any “Boatique” purchases aboard the M/V Sea Hunter, equipment rental fees, and email or phone charges must be settled onboard (using cash or credit cards) prior to departure.
-In addition, Conscious Breath Adventures offers video and photo discs documenting your week on the Silver Bank for sale, as well souvenir t-shirts.
-Acceptable methods of payment for CBA merchandise include U.S. Dollars, Traveler’s Checks and personal checks but no credit cards.
+Any ship’s store purchases aboard the M/V Sea Hunter, equipment rental fees, and email or phone charges must be settled onboard using cash or credit cards prior to departure.
+In addition, Conscious Breath Adventures (CBA) offers video and photo compilations documenting your week on the Silver Bank for sale, as well souvenir t-shirts.
+Acceptable methods of payment for CBA merchandise include U.S. Dollars, Traveler’s Checks and personal checks drwan from US banks but no credit cards.
 Crew gratuities are not included and can be paid to the vessel by cash or credit card (Visa, MasterCard, American Express) but cash is strongly preferred as a significant percentage is deducted from credit card payments for processing expenses.
-As a guideline a gratuity of 10% of retail price is customary.
+As a guideline a gratuity of 10% of the fare is customary.

 Cell phone service might be available to you when you are ashore in the Dominican Republic.
 Check your carrier’s plan and be sure to turn off international roaming services to avoid hefty charges.
 You may have service ashore but there is NO CELL PHONE service once we leave the marina.
 The vessel is equipped with satellite-based phone and email for emergency communications.

-- Wet Suit (2mm – 3mm should keep you warm enough unless you tend to get really cold)
+Wet Suit: (2mm – 3mm should keep you warm enough unless you are sensitive to cold)

 MASK: A good fit on the mask is essential.
 There are as many sizes and shapes of masks as there are sizes and shapes to people’s faces: one size does not fit all.
 The only way to ensure that a mask fits properly is to try it on.
 And this may sound funny, but check to see if the mask leaks when you have a huge grin on your face; it can be a real problem for happy whale swimmers!
 When shopping for a mask, focus on fit.
 If you order from somewhere online and your first choice does not fit, return it for another.
 Check the return policy first; if a company won’t accept a return, shop elsewhere.
 Please do not bring full face masks as we feel these are inappropriate for the destination.

 FINS: We suggest full foot, closed heel snorkel fins, rather than open heel scuba fins.
 They are lighter and smaller, which makes them easier to pack, more comfortable, and they are designed for the job.
 Keep it light and simple.
 Be sure they are not too tight.
 You do not need very long freediving fins, and avoid very small exercise/boogie board/body surfing fins.
-Your fins are what give you your power in the water!
-Some very good examples are the Cressi Sub Pro Star full foot fins; the Aeris Velocity full foot fins; and the Mares Avante Excel or HP full foot fins, to name a few.
+These are suggestions only, if you already have a pair of fins that you like, bring them.

 DIVE SOCKS: With closed heel fins we recommend purchasing a pair of “dive socks,” which are 1-2 mm thick neoprene socks designed to help prevent chafing and blisters.
 Matched with a properly fitting pair of fins, you will be very comfortable.
 Look for them where you would find dive boots or “booties”, either in the local dive shop or online retailer.